aws-amplify/aws-sdk-ios/README.md

 ## Include the SDK for iOS in an Existing Application

 We have a couple [samples](https://github.com/awslabs/aws-sdk-ios-samples) applications which showcase how to use the AWS SDK for iOS.
-Please note that the code in these sample applications is not of production quality, and should be considered as exactly what we called them: samples.
+Please note that the code in these sample applications is not of production quality, and should be considered as exactly what we call them: samples.

 There are several ways to integrate the AWS Mobile SDK for iOS into your own project: